 There's a lot for you to worry about these days, notably the secret lives they're living on their smartphones.
 They're chatting with strangers, sending and receiving sexually explicit images, they're getting bullied by throngs of people they may not even know, they may be contemplating suicide and they're being invited to parties where there will be drugs and alcohol.

 Your kids' safety is at stake, and the scary thing is, it's all happening right in front of your eyes as they tap-tap-tap on their smartphones.
 You feel helpless because it seems there's nothing you can do about it.

-We have a solution for you that more than 1 million parents are already using to protect their children.
-It's our sponsor WebWatcher, the 2019 National Parenting Product Awards winning app that monitors what your children are doing online and on their smartphones.
+We have a solution for you that more than 1 million parents are reportedly using to protect their children.
+It's WebWatcher, the 2019 National Parenting Product award-winning app that monitors what your children do online and on their smartphones.

 You have heard the heartbreaking news stories.
 You may have seen the CBS "48 Hours" episode, for example, about 13-year-old Nicole Lovell, who met the man who murdered her on a smartphone messaging app.